-WordPress is the best and the most popular Content Managment System in the world, and there is no denying that.
+WordPress is the best and the most popular Content Management System in the world, and there is no denying that.
 It runs around 30% of all websites that are currently online.
-Because it has that many users, finding help is straightforward.
-Although many WordPress Errors seem terrifying especially when first encountered, solutions are usually just a couple of steps away.
+Because it has so many users, finding help is straightforward.
+Although many WordPress Errors or problems seem scary especially when first encountered, solutions are usually just a couple of steps away.

 This post should serve as the troubleshooting hub you are going to come back to every time you run into issues with your site.
 Make sure to check it out from time to time – we are going to update it with new issues every once in a while.